ishitadatta/Studee/README.md

  14. Teacher can grade assignments

 ### Online Forum
+Students and teachers can interact in the forum in the form of posts which are segregated into categories.
+#### Category View
+A category is a topic of conversation.
+ 1. Categorise each post under an existing category or create a new category for a post
+ 2. Display latest post of each category in category list
+ 3. Display number of posts of each category
+ 4. Map each category to an engagement score (0 Enagement Topic, Low Engagement Topic, Popular, High Engagement, Closed Topic)
+ 5. Display category and its posts engagement score using legend icons

+#### Post View
  1. Create a new post
- 2. Categorise each post under a subject or create a new category for a post
- 3. Map each category to an engagement score (0 Enagement Topic, Low Engagement Topic, Popular, High Engagement, Closed Topic)
- 4. Add tags to posts
+ 2. Add tags to posts
+ 3. Display date and user next to post/comment/reply
- 5. Comment on a post
+ 4. Comment on a post
- 6. Reply to a comment on a post
+ 5. Reply to a comment on a post
+ 6. View other comments and replies
  7. Show user type (teacher/student) for each post, comment, reply
- 8. Display user profile next to post/comment/reply
+ 8. Display number of comments and number of views for the post
  9. Increment engagement score for each user forum activity
  10. Increment hit count of a post every time a new user views the post
  11. Delete post (and its trailing comments and replies) by post owner